-The difference between combinations and permutationsis is that while when counting combinations we do not care about the order of the things we combine with permutations the order matters.
-Permuations are for ordered lists, while combinations are for unordered groups.
-For example, if you are thinking of the number of combinations that open a safe or a briefcase, then these are in fact, combinations, since changing the order of the numbers or letters would result in an invalid code.
+The difference between combinations and permutations is that while when counting combinations we do not care about the order of the things we combine with permutations the order matters.
+Permutations are for ordered lists, while combinations are for unordered groups.
+For example, if you are thinking of the number of combinations that open a safe or a briefcase, then these are in fact, permutations, since changing the order of the numbers or letters would result in an invalid code.
 If, however, you are thinking of the number of ways to combine your dresses with your shoes or your ties with your suits, then order doesn't matter, since the end result of choosing the tie first and the suit second is the same as choosing the suit first and the tie second.

 A lot of times in common usage people call permutations"combinations" incorrectly.
-For example, a lock combination is in fact a permuation.
+For example, a lock combination is in fact a permutation.
 In another example - if you want to estimate how many computing hours you need to brute force a hashed password you calculate the number of permutations, not the number of combinations.

 Cite this calculator & page